23wh1a1244/Week1_Assignment/README.md

 The task was to perform basic data analysis on a student marks dataset using Python.

 ## Contents
-- `student_marks.csv` : The dataset containing marks of students in multiple subjects.
+- `StudentMarks.csv` : The dataset containing marks of students in multiple subjects.
-- `week1_data_analysis.ipynb` : Jupyter Notebook with Python code for data analysis, including descriptive statistics, visualizations (histograms and boxplots), and interpretation of insights.
+- `week1_DataScience` : Google Colab/Jupyter Notebook with Python code for data analysis,
+  including descriptive statistics, visualizations (histograms and boxplots), and interpretation of insights.